e-strobel-lab/TECtools/TECdisplay_README/README.md

 In `MAP_TEST_DATA` mode, the following additional files will be generated:

-- test_data_analysis.tx, test data analysis metrics
+- test_data_analysis.txt, test data analysis metrics

 - <targets_file_name>_test_data, which contains the test_data fastq files that were used for the test data analysis.